 "I had seen Clay Bertrand once some time ago, probably a couple of years.
 He's the one who calls in behalf of gay kids normally, either to obtain bond or parole for them.
-I would assume he was the one that originally sent Oswald and the the office because I had never They were just walk-ins."
+I would assume he was the one that originally sent Oswald and the gay kids, these Mexicanos, to noted thatan FBI report of an the office because I had never seen those people before at all. described Bertrand as being 6-They were just walk-ins."